 When can I make my Consecration?
 What if I can’t make it to La Crosse for the celebration?

 By Statute, Marian Catechists make or renew their Consecration on the day chosen by the International Director (after the successful completion of the Basic and Advanced Courses and the Commentary on the General Directory for Catechesis and after the habitual implementation of all the Spiritual practices).
 It would be ideal if all Marian Catechists could come together to make their Consecration, but that is not practical for everyone.
 For this reason, those Marian Catechists can plan similar celebrations in their locale.
-Those catechists who cannot attend one of the local celebrations are to make arrangements with their spiritual advisor or parish priest to witness the consecration, preferably within the context of the Holy Mass, and with the prior permission of our International Director, Raymond Leo Cardinal Burke.
+Those catechists who cannot attend one of the local celebrations are to make arrangements with their spiritual advisor or parish priest to witness the Consecration, preferably within the context of the Holy Mass, and with the prior permission of our International Director, Raymond Leo Cardinal Burke.

 How can I get the Marian Catechist Apostolate started in my area?

 If you are new to the Apostolate, tell your parish priest, religious education coordinator, relatives and Catholic friends about the Apostolate.
-Contact the National office to obtain some informational brochures.
+Contact the International office to obtain some informational brochures.
 If married, ask your spouse to do the Basic Course with you.
 Please help alleviate the misconception that this Apostolate is only for those who catechize in a classroom.
 If you are a parent, grandparent, neighbor, friend or worker, you have plenty of opportunities to share your faith with others as an Active Marian Catechist.
 If you are homebound because of age or infirmity, your prayers and sacrifices offered for the Apostolate as a Contemplative Marian Catechist are extremely valuable.
 We are in the “springtime of the new evangelization” and every layperson is called to catechize in one way or another.
-The Marian Catechist Apostolate helps you develop a spiritual life that prepares you for your consecration to the Sacred Heart of Jesus, while at the same time, it helps to prepare you, doctrinally, to pass on this tremendous gift of the Faith, with confidence, through the home-study courses.
+The Marian Catechist Apostolate helps you develop a spiritual life that prepares you for your Consecration to the Sacred Heart of Jesus, while at the same time, it helps to prepare you, doctrinally, to pass on this tremendous gift of the Faith, with confidence, through the home-study courses.
 If enough people in your area become involved, you could start First Saturday meetings and study groups for the courses.
 I urge you to study and pray and then “Do whatever He tells you”!
 (Marian Catechist motto)